 After a long, winding bus ride, we arrived at the consulate.
 When we arrive we fill out all of the forms and think we have finally done it, let’s get this visa and move on!
 Scratch that.
 Even with my offer of extra money, the man working the consulate said the earliest we could get our visa was 5:00.
 We were not getting to Vietnam that night.
 Big time letdown.

 Forced To Stay

 We head back to our hotel and are so excited to go to Vietnam.
-We even book our trip to Phu Quoc and find the most perfect resort to stay on while there.
-After booking our next days plans, we found a brick oven Italian pizzeria which was exactly what we needed.
+We book our trip to Phu Quoc and find the most perfect resort to stay on while there.
+After booking our next days’ plans, we found a brick oven Italian pizzeria which was exactly what we needed.
 In a very roundabout and long way, when everything went wrong, it somehow worked out for the best.
-And after you read about our Phu Quoc experience, it was worth all of the trouble.
+And after you read about our Phu Quoc experience, you’ll see that it was worth all of the trouble.

 Time and Cost for Vietnam E-Visa:

-Consulates: Vietnam has consulates in Cambodia (Phnom Penh, Sihanoukville, Batambang), Thailand (Bangkok and Khonken, or the USA (Washington DC, Houston, San Francisco).
-As we learned, you can get your visas quickly in these places.
-So, if you know you want to go to Vietnam, you can save yourself some stress by bringing your passport to one of these consulates.
+- Consulates: As we learned, you can get your visas quickly in these places.
+Potentially even the same day.
+If you know you want to go to Vietnam, you can save yourself some stress by bringing your passport to one of these consulates.

-Pay the extra money and get it through a private agency.
+- Pay the extra money and get it through a private agency.
 Whether you are getting the Visa on arrival—only an option if you are flying into the country—or an E-Visa.
-The private companies do all of the leg work the we did ourselves and also can expedite it for same day visas.
+The private companies do all of the legwork that we did ourselves and also can expedite it for same day visas.
 Worth the extra money.
 Let me say this one more time, pay the extra money and get your visa through a private agency.